An insight into the creative process of Juliano Nunes' new work, Yellow

 Juliano is curious to see how the audience will connect with this piece.
 “I want the audience to discover something new, something unexpected.
 I’m offering a place for them to come in and find out more about me as a young creator, and about how my past experiences have shaped who I am today.
 I hope they will find the space to discover themselves too.
 I’m grateful that Yellow has been able to open up such an emotional journey for me, because it is a while since I have felt that way.”

-You can watch Yellow as part of the Liquid Motion program, on stage at the Cobb Energy Centre from May 10-12.
+Yellow was part of the Liquid Motion program, performed at the Cobb Energy Centre from May 10-12.